 Freiberg disease is an uncommon condition which was described by Alfred H. Freiberg in 1914.

-Freiberg disease or infraction is painful collapse of the articular surface of the metatarsal head.
+Freiberg disease or infraction is a painful collapse of the articular surface of the metatarsal head.
 Second or third metatarsal heads are most commonly involved.
 First and fifth metatarsals show least common involvements.
 Bilateral involvement has been reported to occur in less than 10% of patients.

 Most of the cases of infraction are not symptomatic or may resolve spontaneously.

-Etiology of Freiberg Disease
+Causes of Freiberg Disease

 Freiberg disease in adults is thought to represent a different process though they have similar radiological features.
 The primary cause may be vascular or traumatic